Southside Elementary School

 Volunteers

 Parent and community volunteers provide many valuable services to our students, teachers, and school.
-Please consider joining our dedicated team of volunteers and become an active part of your child’s school.
+Please consider joining our dedicated team of volunteers and becoming an active part of your child’s school.
 The rewards are wonderful!
-Contact the school if you are able to give just a little of your time.
+Contact the school if you can give just a little of your time.

-Volunteers are welcome to join the Southside’s Parent-Teacher Organization (PTO) which supports the educational programs offered to our students and teachers.
-The interest and participation of parents/guardians is essential to the success of our PTO.
-The PTO sponsors our fundraising projects and proceeds are used to purchase materials, supplies, etc. Parents are encouraged to join the PTO as your involvement will help to create a nurturing, educational, environment for our children.
+Volunteers are welcome to join the Southside’s Parent-Teacher Organization (PTO), which supports the educational programs offered to our students and teachers.
+The interest and participation of parents/guardians are essential to the success of our PTO.
+The PTO sponsors our fundraising project, and proceeds are used to purchase materials, supplies, etc. Parents are encouraged to join the PTO, as your involvement will help to create a nurturing, educational environment for our children.

 Elementary Promotion/Retention/Remediation Recovery